-D. Grants.
+C.D.
+Grants.

-- 1. Money in the fund shall be available, for grants to public agencies, nonprofit organizations, and private entities to carry out the purposes of this Section. - 2.
-No grant shall be made except pursuant to an agreement with the City, and subject to terms and conditions in the grant that ensure that the grant carries out the purposes of this Section. - 3.
-Grant agreements shall run with the land and must be recorded with the County Recorder before any funds may be released. - 4.
-Grants shall be awarded on a competitive basis, except that grants may occasionally be awarded on a noncompetitive basis for emergency purposes only. - 5.
+- 1. Money in the fund shall be available, for grants to public agencies, nonprofit organizations, and private entities to carry out the purposes of this sSection. - No grant shall be made except pursuant to an agreement with the City, and subject to terms and conditions in the grant that ensure that the grant carries out the purposes of this sSection. - 2.3.
+Grant agreements shall run with the land, and and must be recorded with the County Recorder before any funds may be released. - 4.
+Grants shall be awarded on a competitive basis, except that grants may occasionally be awarded on a noncompetitive basis for emergency purposes only. - 3.
+Provisions for emergency grants will be adopted by the City Council. - 5.
 The Committee may consider and approve applications for grants up to \$25,000, but no more than \$25,000 for any one project, Cultural Resource, or program over any five consecutive years. - 6.
 Grant requests with Matching funds make applications more competitive. - 7.
-Provisions for emergency grants may be modified by the City Council. - 8.
-Applications for grants exceeding \$25,000 must be considered and approved by the City Council, upon the Committee's recommendation. - 9.
+Provisions for emergency grants may be modified by the City Council. - 4.8.
+Applications for grants exceeding those \$25,000 amounts must be considered and approved by the City Council, upon the Committee's recommendation. - 5.
+Matching funds shall make applications more competitive. - 6.
+Excess funds.
+After completion of a historic preservation project, the grant recipient shall return to the Fund any amount of the grant that exceeds the eligible project costs. - 9.
 All funds must be spent as represented in the application. - 10.
 Spending funds except as authorized shall be considered fraud or theft and may be criminally prosecuted. - 11.
-After completion of a historic preservation project, the grant recipient must return to the HPF any amount of the grant that exceeds the eligible project costs. - E. Authorized projects.
-Grants are available for the following types of projects: - 1.
+After completion of a historic preservation project, the grant recipient must return to the HPF any amount of the grant that exceeds the eligible project costs. - D. Authorized projects. - E. Grants are available for the following types of projects: - 1.
 Development projects.
 These are projects that involve the preservation, restoration, or exterior rehabilitation of a historic property. - 2.
 Easements and Development Rights.
-Acquisition of transferrable development rights (TDRs), conservation easements, and façade easements for the purposes of historic preservation. - 3.
+Acquisition of transferrable development

+- rights (TDRs), conservation easements, and façade easements for the purposes of historic preservation. - 3.
 Planning projects.
-These are projects that identify, document, and record historic resources according to applicable local, state, and federal standards, and/or contribute to the development of the City's historic context, and/or contribute to the development of a conservation or preservation plan. - 4.
+These are projects that identify, document_document and record historic resources according to applicable local, statestate, and federal standards, and/or contribute to the development of the City's historic context, and/or contribute to the development of a conservation or preservation plan. - 4.
 Interpretive projects.
 These are projects that create interpretive media to educate the public on Riverside's history and/or cultural resources.
 For example, landmark plaques and/or historic district signage and other appropriate means of sharing interpretive information. - 5.
 Designation applications.
-These are projects that prepare designation applications for state and/or national register designation. - F. Staff shall assist the HPFC in executing the HPFP. - G. The City Council shall have the power to review, modify, approve, disapprove, or otherwise consider all HPFP and HPFC actions or decisions, by appeal or upon referral.
-(Ord.
-7206 §20, 2013)
+These are projects that prepare designation applications for state and/or national register designation. - 6.
+All funds must be spent as represented in the application.
+Spending funds except as authorized shall be considered fraud or theft, and may be criminally prosecuted. - F. Cultural Heritage Board sStaff shall assist the Committee HPFC in executing this Programthe HPFP.
+If the Cultural Heritage Board staff is unavailable or unable to do so, then the Program staff shall be provided by the City department then administrating the City's Historic Preservation Program. - G. The City Council shall have the power to review, modify, approve, disapprove, or otherwise consider all Program-HPFP and Committee-HPFC actions or decisions, by appeal or upon its its-own-motion-referral.

-DUTY TO MAINTAIN
+CHAPTER 20.35 DUTY TO MAINTAIN